YaoandShun/Laboratory/README.md

 # Laboratory

-In order to experiment the technical feasibility, practice and consolidate the foundation.
+In order to experiment with the technical feasibility, practice and consolidate the foundation.

-This folder will incloude some books I learned, and some notes I think it maybe useful or experiments from these books.
+This repository will include some books I read, some notes I think may be useful, or experiments from these books.

 Always a pupil in code.

-Thank for your watching :)
+Thanks for your reading :)